sunmockyang/zero-point-three/content/sections/01-Prologue.md

 “It hurts how people find one thing that is different about you and they show all the hate of the world to you,” he said.
 Many times, these hurtful words and comments stayed with him for the rest of the month, “and maybe for the rest of my life,” he said.

 But to him, this is far from victimization.
-In fact, Dali, like many other Tunisian Christians, refused to call it persecution.
+In fact, Dali, like many other Tunisian Christians, refused to call their hardships persecution.

 Firstly, it’s because many of his Christian brothers and sisters face far more harsh conditions in places like Saudi Arabia and Iran, he said.
 Secondly, he said that allowing oneself to be victimized is burdening oneself.